 To put this attack to the test, we dropped nearly 300 USB sticks on the University of Illinois Urbana-Champaign campus and measured who plugged in the drives.
 We find that users picked up, plugged in, and clicked on files in 48% of the drives we dropped.
 They did so quickly: the first drive was connected in under six minutes.
 This blog post summarizes how we ran the study, highlights the key findings, looks at what motivates people to plug in USB sticks, and discusses possible mitigations to improve USB security.

-This large scale study, paper available here, was done with the help of my co-conspirators of the University of Illinois and the University of Michigan and will be published in May 2016 at the 37th IEEE Security and Privacy Symposium.
+This large scale study, paper available here, was done with the help of my co-conspirators of the University of Illinois and the University of Michigan and was published in May 2016 at the 37th IEEE Security and Privacy Symposium.
+I also presented these results as part in my Blackhat talk about USB keys:

 Dropping malicious USB sticks is very effective